Aleta Wendo

 Aleta Wendo (also known as Wendo) is a town in southern Ethiopia.
 Located in a fertile and forested area near Lake Abaya in the upper Gidabo River basin, not far from the sources of the Ganale Dorya and Dawa Rivers in the Aleta Wendo Zone of the Sidama Regional State, this town has a longitude and latitude of 6°36′N 38°25′E with an elevation of 2037 meters above sea level.
-It is administrative center of Aleta Wendo woreda.
+It is the administrative center of Aleta Wendo woreda.

 This town has both telephone and postal service, and is supplied with electricity by the Ethiopian Electric Power Corporation from the national grid.